pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 The downsides of this approach include the complexity overhead, as it introduces the novel pattern of intra-`clusterd` communication in a way that does not exist today, and the scaling limitations imposed by all-to-all communication.

+### `clusterd`-hosted RPC services

+The proposed topology has `environmentd` host a singular RPC service that each `clusterd` dials in to.
+An alternative would be to reverse the direction, and have `environmentd` dial in to each `clusterd`, similar to how the Controller gRPC connections are set up.
+This may be easier to roll out as the design is a known quantity, and `environmentd` can use its knowledge of which `clusterd` are created and dropped to set up the appropriate connections.

+We are partial to the proposed design however, as it more closely models accessing an external PubSub system: clients are given an address to connect to, and begin publishing and subscribing to messages with no further information needed.
+And if individual clients fail to connect, or choose not to (e.g. via feature flag), no harm done, everything continues to work via fallbacks.
+Consolidating the discovery and connection establishment into `environmentd` breaks this abstraction in a way that would make swapping implementations more challenging (e.g. Kafka wouldn't be dialing in to `clusterd`!), making it harder for Persist to hide its PubSub as an internal detail.

 ### External PubSub/Message Bus